OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/apply-terraform/index_content_[2018.3,).partial.md

 ![Parameters](step-parameters.png "width=500")

+Terraform variables are either strings, lists or maps.

+Strings (including numbers and `true`/`false`) are supplied without quotes.
+For example `my string`, `true` or `3.1415`.

+Lists and maps are supplied as raw HCL or JSON structures, depending on the format of the template.
+For example, if the template is written in HCL, a list variable would be provided as `["item1", {item2="embedded map"}]` and a map variable would be provided as `{item1="hi", item2="there"}`.
+If the template is written is JSON, a list variable would be provided as `["item1", {"item2": "embedded map" }]` and a map variable would be provided as `{"item1": "hi", "item2": "there"}`.

 #### Package

 The second option is to use the files contained in a package.
 This is done by selecting the `File inside a package` option, and specifying the package.